 Injuries and Infections Caused by Dog Bites

 If you've been seriously injured by a dog bite please call our office to schedule a free consultation.
+We've represented California dog bite victims for over 35 years.
 You may be entitled to compensation for your injuries.
 Call 800-561-4887.

 Many dog's bite but people often think it's only large breed dogs that can be dangerous.
 Large and small dogs can cause serious damage to skin, bone or muscle.
 A dog bite can result in physical and emotional injuries in children as well as adults.